SoftUni/Programming-Basics-Book-JS-EN/chapter-09-problems-for-champions.md

 This way we already have generated all 5-letter combinations and can proceed with the following part of the task.

-***Attention:*** as we have chosen a **`pattern`** that takes into consideration the alphabetical arrangement of the letters, and cycles are run in the appropriate manner, the algorithm will generate the works in alphabetical order and there is no need for additional sorting before printing the output.
+***Attention:*** as we have chosen a **`pattern`** that takes into consideration the alphabetical arrangement of the letters, and cycles are run appropriately, the algorithm will generate the works in alphabetical order and there is no need for additional sorting before printing the output.

 #### Removing Repetitive Letters